ronivay/zabbix-dell-omsa/README.md

 - Individual PSU's and their status
   `Trigger: PSU status not ok`
 - Individual temperature sensors and their value
-- Individual NIC's and their connection state `Trigger: NIC state changed (from connected to disconnected for example)`
+- Individual RAM modules and their status
+  `Trigger: RAM status not ok`
 - Server model
 - Server service tag
 - Server BIOS version